apizee/ApiRTC-ios/README.md

 }
 ```

 You can join, invite contact and leave the whiteboard using appropriate `Whiteboard` object methods.
-Invited contacts will also receive `newWhiteboard(...)` event.

 There is `WhiteboardView` object in order to represent the whiteboard in the view's hierarchy.
-After adding this view it should be attached to active whiteboard:
+After adding this view it should be attached to current whiteboard:

 `whiteboard.setView(whiteboardView)`